Misba0019/html_basics/README.md

 HTML structure and a simple page layout example.

 ## Family List
-Usage of unordered and ordered lists to display family names and their loved ones.
+Usage of unordered and ordered lists to display family names and the things they love.